17th of November, the World Prematurity Day

 Did you know?

-• Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.
+• An estimated 13.4 million babies were born preterm in 2020 (before 37 completed weeks of gestation)(1).

-• Three-quarters of these deaths could be prevented with current, cost-effective interventions.
+• Three-quarters of these deaths could be prevented with current, cost-effective interventions.(3)

-• Across 184 countries, the rate of preterm birth ranges from 5% to 18% of babies born.
+• Across countries, the rate of preterm birth ranges from 4-6% of babies born in 2020.(3)

 • Thank you to the NICU caregivers around the world

-At GE Healthcare, we’re working to provide the equipment clinicians need to deliver exceptional care, but it goes beyond the equipment.
+At GE HealthCare, we’re working to provide the equipment clinicians need to deliver exceptional care, but it goes beyond the equipment.
 We would like to thank all the NICU Caregivers for their incredible work they do on a daily basis.

 At GE HealthCare, we are taking actions